jarvisteach/appJar/docs/mkdocs/docs/pythonSubWindows.md

 app.go()
 ```

+Definition of SubWindows happens in the same part of the code as the rest of the GUI, but they default to being hidden.
+Both SubWindows and the main window can be *shown* and *hidden* - this is usually done through button presses.

 #### Start/Stop Sub Windows
 * `.startSubwindow(name, title=None, modal=False, transient=False, blocking=False)` & `.stopSubwindow()`
     Used to start and stop defining a *SubWindow*